Mad-Chemist/AmericansStopSoros/README.md

-#Alert Message: Sequoia is/was a subsidiary of Smartmantic.
+#Alert Message: Dominion/Sequoia is/was a subsidiary of Smartmantic.
+It's a complicated story.
 They should be treated the same.
+See: https://www.reddit.com/r/The_Donald/comments/58mkiw/stopsoros_dominion_voting_systems/ for more information

 # The Americans Stop Soros Movement
 ### Protecting our electoral freedom from foreign actors and conflicts of interest!